Li Ziqi (vlogger): Legal dispute

 In July 2021, Li put her vlogger career on hiatus due to a legal dispute with her business partners.
 On 27 October 2021, Li formally sued her multi-channel network (MCN) partner firm Hangzhou Weinian.
 Although the dispute contents have not been publicized, various media suggested that it is related to commercialization of the Li Ziqi brand.
 A week prior, in an interview on state-run China Central Television (CCTV), Li stated that "she does not want to see her intellectual property over-commercialized."

-On 27 December 2022, Li Ziqi became the controller of a company that owns the intellectual property linked to her name and brand after the court dispute.
+In December 2022, Li Ziqi became the controller of a company that owns the intellectual property linked to her name and brand after the court dispute.

 2023 reappearance

 In September 2023, Li briefly appeared in a video for the China Association of Young Rural Entrepreneurial Leaders.
-She acted as the official ambassador for the Chinese Farmers’ Harvest Festival, which occurs annually on the autumn equinox.
+She acted as the official ambassador for the Chinese Farmers' Harvest Festival, which occurs annually on the autumn equinox.